awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

 IP\-based policies restrict access to a domain to one or more IP addresses or CIDR blocks\.
 Technically, IP\-based policies are not a distinct type of policy\.
 Instead, they are just resource\-based policies that specify an anonymous principal and include a special [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition.html) element\.

 The primary appeal of IP\-based policies is that they allow unsigned requests to an OpenSearch Service domain, which lets you use clients like [curl](https://curl.haxx.se/) and [OpenSearch Dashboards](dashboards.md) or access the domain through a proxy server\.
-To learn more, see [Using a proxy to access OpenSearch Service from Dashboards](dashboards.md#dashboards-proxy)\.
+To learn more, see [Using a proxy to access OpenSearch Service from OpenSearch Dashboards](dashboards.md#dashboards-proxy)\.

 **Note**
 If you enabled VPC access for your domain, you can't configure an IP\-based policy\.
 Instead, you can use [security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control which IP addresses can access the domain\.
 For more information, see [About access policies on VPC domains](vpc.md#vpc-security)\.